Absolventa/absolventa.github.io/_posts/2014-03-18-converting-large-xml-documents-to-ruby-hashes.md

 ``xml_node_to_hash``-method in favor of a better tested solution maybe encapsulated in a gem or module.

-No need to mention that it survived all my tackles to get rid off it.
+No need to mention that it survived all my tackles to get rid of it.
 And finally we're friends.